Bhelena/pdsnd_github/README.md

 This project allows you to gain insights in the bikesharing system of three cities: New York, Washington and Chicgao.

 ### Files used
-bikeshare.py and csv containing data about the three cities.
+bikeshare.py and csv containing data about the three cities.Those files will be not uploaded.

 ### Credits
 stackoverflow is always a good source of inspiration.